The four dimensional Yang--Mills partition function in the vicinity of the vacuum: Some quadratic and quartic Gau ian integrals

 where the regularized rank ${\rm rk'}$ and determinant ${\rm det'}$ is yet to be defined somehow.

 Likewise, let $C_\delta\subset L^2(M;\wedge^kM)$ be the ``principal axis hypercube'' for $\Delta_k$ defined as in the finite dimensional case (\ref{hiperkocka}) more precisely as the corresponding {\it finite} linear combinations of the eigen-forms of $\Delta_k$.
-Note that in spite of the fact that the eigen-forms of $\Delta_k$ span a dense subspace of $L^2(M;\wedge^kM)$ the subset $C_\delta$ is {\it not} open (unlike in finite dimensions) because the eigenvalues of the Laplacian form an unbounded sequence i.e. $\lambda_i\rightarrow+\infty$ hence the size of the edges of $C_\delta$ satisfy $2a_i\rightarrow 0$ as $i\rightarrow+\infty$.
+Note that by elliptic regularity these eigen-forms belong to $C^\infty(M;\wedge^kM)\subset L^2(M;\wedge^kM)$ but in spite of the fact that they span a dense subspace of $L^2(M;\wedge^kM)$ the subset $C_\delta$ is {\it not} open (unlike in finite dimensions).
+This is because the eigenvalues of the Laplacian form an unbounded sequence i.e. $\lambda_i\rightarrow+\infty$ hence the size of the edges of $C_\delta$ satisfy $2a_i\rightarrow 0$ as $i\rightarrow+\infty$.
 Keeping in mind this subtlety and taking into account (\ref{reszlegesaltalanositottgauss}) nevertheless we put